viniciusrma/movies-challenge/README.md

 2. Running the Application:

-The application runs in two parts:
+The application runs in two parts, so you need to open a terminal in both 'server' and 'client' folders.

+In each, run:

 ```sh